On Convergence of a Three-Layer Semi-Discrete Scheme for the Nonlinear Dynamic String Equation of Kirchhoff-Type with Time-Dependent Coefficients: Introduction

-This equation \eqref{eq:intro_kirchhoff_equation} was first derived by the prominent German physicist, Gustav Kirchhoff, in the mid-nineteenth century (see \cite{kirchhoff1876vorlesungen}) as an extension of D'Alembert's wave equation for free vibrations of elastic strings, and takes into account the tension present in the string and various forces acting upon it, such as gravity and air resistance.
-The solution of the equation provides the displacement of the string at any given point in time, and its application extends to a multitude of physical systems, including musical instruments, speech production, and seismic waves produced during earthquakes.
+This equation \eqref{eq:intro_kirchhoff_equation} was first derived by the prominent German physicist Gustav Kirchhoff in the mid-nineteenth century (see \cite{kirchhoff1876vorlesungen}).
+It serves as a prototypical example of a nonlinear wave equation, formulated as an extension of d'Alembert's wave equation for free vibrations of elastic strings.
+It considers factors such as tension, as well as external forces like gravity and air resistance.
+The solution of the equation provides the displacement of the string at any given point in time, and its application extends to a multitude of physical systems.